Blog Posts

 Compatibility with cleaning tablets

 Although ultrasonic technology alone provides excellent cleaning through cavitation, combining it with appropriate cleaning tablets maximises effectiveness.
-Look for cleaners specifically designed to work with retainer-safe tablets [9].
-Many generic tablets contain harsh chemicals that can damage retainer materials over time.
+Sereclean tablets work synergistically with ultrasonic technology, enhancing cleaning power while remaining gentle on orthodontic appliances.

 Ease of use and maintenance

-Maintenance requirements vary between models.
-The best cleaners have easily accessible components and clear guidelines for routine care [8].
-Generally, quality ultrasonic devices require minimal maintenance beyond wiping down the tank after use and ensuring appropriate water levels during operation [12].
+User-friendliness significantly impacts whether you'll consistently clean your retainer.
+The best cleaners have easily accessible components and clear guidelines for routine care.
+Quality ultrasonic devices require minimal maintenance beyond wiping down the tank after use.

 Sereclean Dental Pod: A dentist-designed solution